-MiniTool Power Data Recovery, a professional and simple data recovery software developed by famous software development company, is recommended here.
-It offers MiniTool Power Data Recovery Bootable Edition to recover lost data when operating system crashes or recover data when PC won't boot without bringing any damage to the original data because of its excellent performance, high security and simple operations.
+MiniTool Power Data Recovery, developed by famous software development company, offers MiniTool Power Data Recovery Bootable Edition to recover lost data when operating system crashes or recover data when PC won't boot without bringing any damage to the original data.

 Next, let’s see how to recover data after BSOD with ease.

 Step 1: Create MiniTool Power Data Recovery Bootable Edition.

 Connect USB flash drive or CD/DVD disc to a normal computer.

 Click Bootable Media at the top menu bar of the main interface.

 Select WinPE-based media with MiniTool plug-in to continue.

 Create bootable CD/DVD, or bootable USB flash drive.